 Immediate medical attention is essential in cases of bone protrusions or loss of sensation, as these may indicate severe fractures or other complications that require urgent treatment.

-If you suspect severe fractures, it is crucial to swiftly seek help from an orthopaedic specialist clinic in Singapore or call 995 to contact a nearby hospital’s Accident & Emergency (A&E) Department.
+If you suspect severe fractures, it is crucial to swiftly seek help from a bone fracture specialist in Singapore or call 995 to contact a nearby hospital’s Accident & Emergency (A&E) Department.

-At Alps Orthopaedic Centre, fractures are typically diagnosed through a variety of physical examinations and imaging tests.
-Our experienced orthopaedic surgeon often starts with X-rays to visualise the fracture, but some fractures, especially hairline fractures or those involving small bones, may not be immediately visible on X-rays.
+At Alps Orthopaedic Centre, bone fractures are typically diagnosed through a variety of physical examinations and imaging tests.
+Our experienced fracture specialist often starts with X-rays to visualise the fracture, but some fractures, especially hairline fractures or those involving small bones, may not be immediately visible on X-rays.
 In such cases, additional imaging techniques like CT scans or MRI scans are employed to get a clearer picture of the injury.

 Fractures can vary in severity, and the treatment approach, including surgery, is determined by factors such as the type and location of the fracture, as well as the patient’s overall health and activity level.